thisisntnathan/memorypalace/chemistry.md

   toc: true
 ---

-Some practical tips, tricks, and tools for organic chemistry I picked up in grad school
+Some practical tips, tricks, and tools for chemistry I picked up in grad school

+## Synthesis

 ### Quick Resources